LibrePDF/OpenPDF/openpdf-html/README.md

 ## History

-OpenPDF-html is a fork of [Flying Saucer](https://github.com/flyingsaucerproject/flyingsaucer)  and is used in accordance with the license https://github.com/flyingsaucerproject/flyingsaucer/blob/main/LICENSE-LGPL-2.1.txt
+OpenPDF-html is a fork of [Flying Saucer](https://github.com/flyingsaucerproject/flyingsaucer) forked in june 2025 and is used in accordance with the license https://github.com/flyingsaucerproject/flyingsaucer/blob/main/LICENSE-LGPL-2.1.txt